September 27, 2022

 An internship is your first step into the big corporate world.

-What you do in these 3 to 6 months in your internship job will go on to shape a lot of your early career.
 In addition to being a big boost to your CV, you will get first-hand experience of what it is like to work in the real world.

-Internships with MAANG companies are considered the pinnacle of tech internships.
+⭐Internships with MAANG companies are considered the pinnacle of tech internships.

 You will be put at the forefront of innovation and cutting-edge technologies that these companies are working with.